Content warning: this page includes discussion of sexual violence and some options available to sexual violence survivors.

 What to do after a rape or assault

-It can be difficult to talk about the assault to friends or family, but it is important to have understanding and support.
-In order to cope with the trauma of the event, some students try to carry on as normal and don’t tell anyone for a long time.
+You may find it difficult to talk to someone immediately afterwards and try to carry on as normal.
 However, often distress can surface a considerable time after the event.
-No matter how much later, you can always seek help from the University’s Counselling and Psychological Service, your GP, voluntary sector agencies and the police.
+No matter how much later, you can always seek help from the University’s Counselling Service, your GP, voluntary sector agencies and the police.
 No one need feel they have to cope on their own simply because they did not report the incident soon after it happened.

 If you have just been raped or sexually assaulted: